aaravpandya/YOLO3-OpenImages/README.md

  3. Use [oimodel.py](https://github.com/marcu5fen1x/YOLO3-OpenImages/blob/master/oimodel.py) and comment out the setweights line to use pjreddie's weights.
 Then customize the layers as you wish.
  4. Use [layer_config.json](https://github.com/marcu5fen1x/YOLO3-OpenImages/blob/master/layer_config.json) to customize your own layers and their parameters.
 See keras docs for loading json config files as pre trained models.
  ## Docker Build Instructions
- On a linux machine, enter the following in the terminal (its important to do this as admin)
+ On a linux machine, enter the following in the terminal

     sudo docker build -t <yourtagname> . tagname will be of the format "username/imagename"